Cosmic-Chatter/Exhibitera/exhibitera/apps/InfoStation/README.md

 ## Configuration

 ### Choosing hardware
-InfoStation works best in **_Constellation's_** default, locally-installed mode.
+InfoStation works best in **_Exhibitera's_** default, locally-installed mode.
 This means that it is best to run InfoStation on a Linux or Windows PC connected to the display that you want to use.

 Connecting to a remote instance (such as using an iPad) is supported, but, requires a stable network connection.